Skip to main content

 With more support for our communities

-Virgin Money becoming part of Nationwide gives us the opportunity to have an even greater impact in our communities.
+Virgin Money became part of Nationwide on 2 April 2026.
+This gives us the opportunity to have an even greater impact in our communities.

 Working with Centrepoint, Action for Children, Dementia UK and The Royal Marsden Cancer Charity, Nationwide is helping some of the most disadvantaged people in our communities.